Hear From Previous Interns

 Learn About Our Work

-TCCY works to ensure equal and fair treatment for all youth within the juvenile justice system by advocating for and funding evidence-based practices to prevent and reduce juvenile delinquency.
+TCCY works to ensure equal and fair treatment for all youth within the youth justice system by advocating for and funding evidence-based practices to prevent and reduce youth delinquency.

-TCCY juvenile justice activities include distributing state and federal funds to counties, state-level agencies and community programs to prevent
+TCCY youth justice activities include distributing state and federal funds to counties, state-level agencies and community programs to prevent

 delinquency or improve services for children involved with juvenile courts.
 TCCY is the State Advisory Group responsible for implementing the Federal